Baseflow/flutter_cache_manager/flutter_cache_manager/README.md

 Information about the files is stored in a database using sqflite.
 The file name of the database is the key of the cacheManager, that's why that has to be unique.

 This cache information contains the end date till when the file is valid and the eTag to use with the http cache-control.

+## Breaking changes in v2
+- There is no longer a need to extend on BaseCacheManager, you can directly call the constructor.
+The BaseCacheManager is therefore renamed to CacheManager as it is not really just a 'base' anymore.

+- The constructor now expects a Config object with some settings you were used to, but some are slightly different.
+For example the system where you want to store your files is not just a dictionary anymore, but a FileSystem.
+That way you have more freedom on where to store your files.